vncsleal/saw/packages/cli/README.md

 - `SAW_DETECT_WEBHOOK` webhook URL for detection & feed events (server side)

 ## Security Notes
 Treat `SAW_SECRET_KEY` and canary secrets as production credentials.
 Rotate by publishing the new `Public-Key-Base64` while still accepting the old key for a grace window, then retire it.
-Never commit secrets or use seeded key generation (`generateKeyPairFromSeed`) outside tests.
+Never commit secrets.

 ## Exit Codes
 - 0 success / verified